 Prof Dawn Langdon Co-chair

-Dawn Langdon completed her training as a clinical psychologist at Oxford University and the Institute of Psychiatry, London.
-She worked as a clinical neuropsychologist at the National Hospital, Queen Square, London for sixteen years, obtaining a PhD on reasoning in organic brain syndromes and registration as both a neuropsychologist and a health psychologist.
+Dawn Langdon completed her training as a clinical psychologist at Oxford University and the Institute of Psychiatry, KCL.
+She worked as a clinical neuropsychologist at the National Hospital for Neurology and Neurosurgery, Queen Square, London for sixteen years, obtaining a PhD on reasoning in organic brain syndromes from the Institute of Neurology, UCL and registration as both a neuropsychologist and a health psychologist.

 She is now Professor of Neuropsychology and Director of Health and Medicine at Royal Holloway, University of London.
 She is also a Fellow of the British Psychological Society.
 She is neuropsychology lead on a number of multinational trials for the pharmaceutical industry.
 She has worked extensively on psychological aspects of MS, including measurement of cognition and it’s relation to pathology and other disease variables.
 She is also investigating how risks and benefits of MS medication are best communicated to patients, including a successful randomised control trial comparing the new protocol to consultation as usual.
 Other interests are how employment relates to cognition in MS and the measurement of cerebellar function.

 She is Co-Chair of the BICAMS initiative (www.BICAMS.net), which has recommended a brief cognition tool for MS. There are currently 30 countries in the national validation pipeline, of whom 16 have published so far.
 The AAN have recommended BICAMS as part of its Quality Measurement Set for MS. Over 30 peer review journal articles recommend BICAMS for routine assessment.
 BICAMS has been used in a number of international pharma trials and some high profile investigations of MS cognition relating to imaging, employment and everyday life tasks.
 Dawn Langdon has led on the development of IPAD BICAMS.